Storylines Children's Literature Charitable Trust Te Whare Waituhi Tamariki o Aotearoa

 Up to nine Trustees with governance responsibilities oversee Storylines’ finances, strategies and activities which include Storylines’ Story Tours, publications, awards and events.

-The Trust employs a part-time executive officer and an events manager/administrator who work closely with an elected volunteer management committee of between eight and 20 members.
+The Trust employs a part-time Executive Officer, Accountant, Website Administrator and an Operations Manager who work closely with an elected volunteer management committee of between eight and 20 members.

 Storylines is well-known for its annual national Story Tour, the Storylines awards offered to published and emerging writers and illustrators of children’s books, and the Storylines Notable Books awards.
 There are also two awards honouring achievement in the field of children’s literature.